We didn’t know Kate had Down syndrome until she was born.

 Because if you look at the facts:

-And yet, 9 out of 10 babies who are diagnosed with a prenatal Down syndrome diagnosis are terminated.
-That’s 90%.
+— And yet, the majority of babies who are diagnosed with a prenatal Down syndrome diagnosis are terminated.

-And for the scared, hurting parents who just received an overwhelming diagnosis — they’re not processing the facts that if quality of life is the only consideration here, this baby will make everything in their life a whole lot better.
+And for the scared, hurting parents who just received an overwhelming diagnosis — they’re not processing the facts that if quality of life is the only consideration here, the odds are this baby will make life even better.

 But this post isn’t about prenatal testing (or the ongoing political debate regarding new, earlier tests).